What is The Meaning Of The Face Dove Line Drawing By Picasso?

 Space is either formed as a negative or positive space.

-Positive space is the area occupied by an object, while negative space is the area around or within the purposes.
+Positive space is the area occupied by an object, while negative space is the area around or within the purpose.

-An object that is drawn larger and overlapping the other looks as though it is closer or in front of the image that is drawn smaller.
+An object that is drawn larger and overlaps the other looks as though it is closer or in front of the image that is drawn smaller.

-This is giving the context that the Dove is the dominant subject in this drawing, and the meaning of the artwork is based around the purpose and motions of the Dove.
+This is giving the context that the dove is the dominant subject in this drawing, and the meaning of the artwork is based on the purpose and motions of the dove.

 The texture is a significant influence in 3D artwork but can also be incorporated in 2D to provide the artist’s emotion.